-Of the 18 Participants evaluated in 2014:
+Of the 17 Participants evaluated in 2015:

-- Eleven Participants did not direct advertising to children under 12 years of age: Coca-Cola, Ferrero, Hershey, Kraft Canada, Mars, McCain, Mondelēz, Nestlé, PepsiCo, Unilever and Weston Bakeries. - Seven Participants committed to include only products meeting the nutrition criteria outlined in their individual commitments and approved by ASC in child-directed advertising: Campbell Canada, Danone, General Mills, Kellogg, McDonald's, Parmalat and Post.
+- Ten Participants did not direct advertising to children under 12 years of age: Coca-Cola, Ferrero, Hershey's, Kraft Canada, Mars, Mondelēz, Nestlé, PepsiCo, Unilever and Weston Bakeries. - Seven Participants committed to include only products meeting the nutrition criteria outlined in their individual commitments: Campbell Canada, Danone, General Mills, Kellogg Canada, McDonald's, Parmalat and Post.
 These Participants all committed to devote 100% of their television, radio, print, Internet, movie DVD, video and computer game, and mobile media advertising directed primarily to children under 12 years of age to better-for-you products.